craigmcc/apache-turborepo/README.md

 ### Is there a GitHub Action workflow in this repository?

 Yes, defined in the file `.github/workflows/ci.yml`.
-This workflow is triggered and performs the following steps:
+This workflow is triggered when a push happens to the main branch, and performs the following steps:
-- Checks out the code from the repository.
+- Check out the code from the repository.
-- Sets up `pnpm`.
+- Set up `pnpm`.
-- Sets up `NodeJS`.
+- Set up `NodeJS`.
-- Installs the dependencies for the monorepo.
+- Install the dependencies for the monorepo.
-- Generates the Prisma client and types for the local database.
+- Generate the Prisma client and types for the local database.
-- Builds the entire monorepo.
+- Build the entire monorepo.
-- Runs the tests in each package and application via `turbo run test:ci`.
+- Runs the tests in each package and application via `pnpm run test:ci`.

 Results of these workflow runs can be seen in the "Actions" tab of the repository on GitHub.